Comparing NeoGames (NGMS) and The Competition

 |-207.36%

-This table compares NeoGames and its competitors revenue, earnings per share and valuation.
+This table compares NeoGames and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue